pedal-edu/pedal/README.rst

         :return: a list of matches or False if no matches found
         """

-The `find_expr_sub_matches` function allows you to perform deep searches, such as if you are looking for a specific expression in a subtree and you don't care where that expression is in that subtree.
+The `find_submatches` function allows you to perform deep searches, such as if you are looking for a specific expression in a subtree and you don't care where that expression is in that subtree.
 For example:

 .. code:: python